Information for Authors

 - Review articles are a critical synthesis of an important topic.

 Original and review articles will normally have a maximum length of 12 printed pages, including tables, illustrations and references (1000 words per full page).
-Longer papers will only be accepted in exceptional circumstances.
+Longer papers will be considered, but there must be a justification for the need to occupy more space.
 Manuscripts will be published in the 'Advance Access' area of our website six weeks after acceptance and will be printed at a later date, normally within six months.

 Policy on refereeing